cpsimpson/psych420-final-group1/report/model.md

 would be more influential when looking up values in long term memory.
 This was not implemented.

-## How we could improve our model:
+## Potential Larger-Scale Model Improvements

 Currently, our memory model examines drift along three affective dimensions using a binary search tree to index words by their